learn-co-curriculum/python-p3-attributes-and-properties/README.md

 ### `Person` and `lib/person.py`

 1. Define a `name` property for your `Person` class.
-The name must be of type `str` and less than 25 characters.
+The name must be of type `str` and between 1 and 25 characters.
 The name should be converted to [title case](https://www.w3schools.com/python/ref_string_title.asp#:~:text=The%20title()%20method%20returns,be%20converted%20to%20upper%20case.) before it is saved.
-    - If the name is invalid, the setter method should `print()` "Name must be string under 25 characters."
+    - If the name is invalid, the setter method should `print()` "Name must be string between 1 and 25 characters."
 2. Define a `job` property for your `Person` class.
     - If the job is invalid, the setter method should `print()` "Job must be in list of approved jobs."
 The job must be in the